pypi/warehouse/docs/dev/development/attestation-internals.rst

 may wish to further evaluate the attestation payload and signing identity on a local policy basis.

-Future attestations
-^^^^^^^^^^^^^^^^^^^

-Per :ref:`future identities <future-identities>`, PyPI may allow additional attestation types in the future.
-These future types may depend on future identities.
-Some potential future attestation types:

-* Third-party review attestations, e.g. manual review or automatic scanning from security tooling.
-* "Release" attestations from the index itself, attesting that PyPI has actually made a particular distribution available for public download.

 Attestation object internals
 ----------------------------